 Actually, if I’m being completely real, these facts aren’t so much ‘fun’ as they are ‘disturbing’ and ‘sad’.
-Sorry to bring the mood down!
-Here goes!
+Sorry to kill the ‘it’s almost the weekend’ mood!

 > Currently, it is estimated that there are 100 million tons of plastic in oceans around the world.

 > More than 50 percent of sea turtles have consumed plastic :’(.